ntp488/PokemonOrange/README.md

 ## Installation Instructions
 If you are only interested in playing the game during development skip to the <a href="#playerInstall">game install section</a>.
-If you are interested in viewing the project files, continue below.
+If you are interested in viewing or editing the project files, continue below.

-###
+### Game Maker Studio and Project Files

 <h3 id="playerInstall">Game Install</h2>
 <ol>